dotnet/AspNetCore.Docs/aspnetcore/tutorials/getting-started-with-swashbuckle.md

 In ASP.NET Core 2.2 or later, conventions can be used as an alternative to explicitly decorating individual actions with `[ProducesResponseType]`.
 For more information, see <xref:web-api/advanced/conventions>.

-In support of the `[ProducesResponseType]` decoration, the [Swashbuckle.AspNetCore.Annoations](https://github.com/domaindrivendev/Swashbuckle.AspNetCore/blob/master/README.md#swashbuckleaspnetcoreannotations) package offers extensions to enable and enrich the response and parameter metadata.
+In support of the `[ProducesResponseType]` decoration, the [Swashbuckle.AspNetCore.Annoations](https://github.com/domaindrivendev/Swashbuckle.AspNetCore/blob/master/README.md#swashbuckleaspnetcoreannotations) package offers extensions to enable and enrich the response, schema, and parameter metadata.

 ::: moniker-end